callmemagnus/nextcloud-searchpage/README.md

 # The Search Page

-The idea behind this app is to prpovide a proper search page to Nextcloud.
+The idea behind this app is to provide a proper search page to Nextcloud.
 I know about the on provided by `fulltextsearch` but wasn't convinced.

 Place this app in one of the application folders of your nextcloud server (e.g. **nextcloud/apps/**).

+## Philosophy of this application

+This application only uses official APIs provided by Nextcloud.

+It works as described below (fresh arrival on page):

+1. User arrives on the application page
+2. Page fetches list of provider of the Nextcloud instance
+3. User types a search query
+4. Page fetches the result of each provider for the given search query

+If the URL contains predefined values, the step 3 is not necessary.

+The application must not depend on other applications (except the core Nextcloud).
+This brings the following caveats

+- not possible (yet) to fetch more information on results as the existing search API is quite light
+- not possible to make specific behaviors for a given provider

 ## Building the app